botpress/bitfan/readme.md

 }
 ```

-Bitfan is shipped with builtin `datasets`, `metrics` and `engine`, but any user is also free to implement his own custom code injection point.
+Bitfan is shipped with builtin `datasets`, `metrics`, `engine` and `visualisation` function, but any user is also free to implement his own custom code, and pass it to injections points.

 Here's a full example: